MayankKharbanda/GetBlock/README.md

 + **Process**
 &nbsp;&nbsp;&nbsp;
-Implements a process that requests a disk block or a free buffer.
+Implements a process that requests a disk block.

 + **Runner**
 &nbsp;&nbsp;&nbsp;
-Implements a runner process that spawns new processes and displays the data logs produced by the kernel and the processes.
+Implements a runner process that spawns new processes and displays the data logs produced by the kernel and various processes.